MEET THE KAMLOOPS BLAZERS' OWNERS

 As a youngster, Jarome’s first love was baseball (he was the catcher on the Canadian National Junior team), but he also starred in the St. Albert Minor Hockey Association before graduating to juniors.
 Early on, he dreamed of one day playing both sports in the big leagues “like Bo Jackson”.
 He played his minor hockey career in St. Albert, before joining the Kamloops Blazers as a 16-year-old.

-Jarome was named captain of the Calgary Flames in October 2003.
-In the 2003-2004 NHL season, he scored 41 goals, sharing the goal-scoring title with Ilya Kovalchuk and Rick Nash.
-On May 19, 2004, Jarome scored his 10th playoff goal to help the Flames advance to their first Stanley Cup Finals in 15 years.
+Jarome was named captain of the Calgary Flames in October 2003, a title he held for 10 seasons before being trade to the Penguins in 2013.
+On May 19, 2004, he scored his 10th playoff goal to help the Flames advance to their first Stanley Cup Finals in 15 years.

 Community and Personal Interests